Updated on: 11/22/2019

 Losing A Loved One In A Fatal Truck Accident

-Accidents involving box trucks, semi trucks and other commercial vehicles are all too often devastating.
+Accidents involving box trucks, semi trucks and other commercial vehicles are often devastating and result in serious injuries or even death.
 Statistics show that about 67 percent of deaths in fatal truck accidents are occupants of passenger vehicles, pedestrians or bicyclists — not the truck drivers themselves.

-After unexpectedly losing a loved one, you're likely filled with questions.
+If you have unexpectedly lost a loved one in a trucking accident, you're likely filled with questions.
 Why did this happen?
 Who is responsible?
 How can I pay these bills?
 At Davis Law Group, P.S., we believe you should focus on your family and the memory of your loved one in the aftermath of an accident.
 That requires putting your faith in an experienced team of legal professionals to handle the insurance companies, etc.

 Contact our office for a free case evaluation.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page.